 Which are the top international employers, as voted for by students in the UK?

-According to results from the 2018/19 trendence UK graduate survey as published in the UK 300, the most popular graduate employers in construction, civil engineering and surveying that work both in the UK and internationally are:
+According to results from the 2019/2020 Trendence UK Graduate Survey, as published in the UK 300, the most popular graduate employers in construction, civil engineering and surveying that work both in the UK and internationally are (in alphabetical order):

 For these employers, you should apply directly to your target country’s graduate scheme.
 Sometimes you will do this via a central graduate recruitment website, but some employers have country-specific graduate recruitment websites and social media platforms – for example, Arup has Twitter feeds for the Americas and Australasia.